medvedevgroup/pla-index/Reproducibility-PLA-Complexity/README.md

 # Reproducibility Information
+This README describes how to reproduce the experiments related to PLA-complexity that are included in our biorxiv preprint.

-`Refseq_dataset.csv` file contains the RefSeq IDs, Kingdom, alpha and beta values of `Table 5` from our paper.
+`Refseq_dataset.csv` file contains the RefSeq IDs, Kingdom, alpha and beta values of `Table 5`.
 `RefseqID_7Genomes.pdf` contains the RefSeq IDs of the genomes from `Table 6`.
 `RefSeq_ID_List.txt` contains the RefSeq IDs of the 549 genomes that were used for analyzing the pla-complexity.